PREPARING FOR YOUR SURGERY

 It is very important that your present your surgeon’s office with all your insurance cards, and that you immediately inform them of any changes.
 Your most current insurance information is needed to schedule with the Center and in order to obtain any necessary preauthorization for your procedure.
 If you have questions about any applicable co-pay, co-insurance or deductible amounts you may incur for out-patient surgery, please call the Member Services Department listed on your insurance card.

 Your surgeon will provide you with a packet of instructions including orders for any preoperative testing such as blood work or EKG.
-You may also need a physical to be medically cleared for your surgery.
+You will also need a physical to be medically cleared for your surgery.
 Please contact your family doctor (PCP) immediately upon scheduling surgery to make arrangements for your testing.
 We request that all test results be at the Center one week prior to your date of surgery.
-You will also need a physical to be medically cleared for your surgery.

 Preoperative Telephone Call – Nursing Assessment: